DiffBreak: Is Diffusion-Based Purification Robust?: Details on Our Gradient Module

 \DeactivateWarningFilters[hpr] As noted in~\S\ref{subsec:precise_grads}, \textbf{DiffHammer}~\cite{diffhammer} adopts the \textbf{surrogate} method (originally proposed by \citet{lee2023robust}) for gradient computation, as acknowledged in their Appendix C.1.1.
 This approach approximates \textit{DBP}’s gradients by replacing the standard fine-grained reverse process (e.g., $dt = 0.001$) with a coarser one (e.g., $\widebar{dt} = 0.01$), thereby enabling memory-efficient differentiation using standard autodiff.
 For instance, when using a diffusion time $t^*=0.1$ for \textit{DBP} (see~\S\ref{sec:Background}), the fine-grained process would require $100$ steps, which is computationally infeasible (memory-exhaustive) for gradient computation without checkpointing.
 In contrast, the coarse-grained process would only require $10$ steps, which is possible.

-Specifically, the forward pass is computed using the closed-form solution from \hyperref[eq:closed]{eq.~(2)}, while the reverse pass uses $\widebar{dt}$, enabling efficient gradient computation.
-Notably, this replacement only occurs for the purpose of updating the attack sample (i.e., computing the gradients).
-In contrast, when evaluating the generated \textit{AE}, it is finally purified using the standard fine-grained process that uses $dt$.
-Although this yields only approximate gradients for a slightly different process, \citet{lee2023robust} found it effective and more accurate than other approximations like the \textbf{adjoint} method~\cite{adjoint} (despite remaining slightly suboptimal---see \aref{app:one_shot}).
+Specifically, the forward pass (diffusion) is computed using the closed-form solution from \hyperref[eq:closed]{eq.~(2)}, while the reverse pass uses $\widebar{dt}$, enabling efficient gradient computation.
+Notably, this replacement only occurs for the purpose of updating the attack sample (i.e., computing the gradients) and happens during both forward and backpropagation so that the two phases match.
+In contrast, when evaluating the generated \textit{AE}, it is purified via the standard fine-grained process that uses $dt$, as this is the true (full) procedure the model owner (defender) would execute.
+Although the surrogate process yields approximate gradients for a slightly different process, \citet{lee2023robust} found it effective and more accurate than other approximations like the \textbf{adjoint} method~\cite{adjoint} (despite remaining slightly suboptimal---see \aref{app:one_shot}).

-However, a manual inspection of \textbf{DiffHammer}'s code reveals that their implementation of this surrogate method contains a critical flaw.
-Rather than recomputing the reverse process with coarse $\widebar{dt}$ as intended, they first run the forward pass with the standard $dt$, storing intermediate states.
+However, a manual inspection of \textbf{DiffHammer}'s code\footnote{\url{https://github.com/Ka1b0/DiffHammer} (accessed in May 2025)} reveals that their implementation of this surrogate method contains a critical issue.
+Rather than computing the reverse process with the coarse $\widebar{dt}$ as intended for attack optimization during both forward and backpropagation, they first run the reverse pass during forward propagation with the standard $dt$, storing intermediate states.
 Then, during backpropagation, they attempt to backpropagate gradients using checkpoints spaced at $\widebar{dt}$ intervals, but instead reuse the stored $dt$-based forward states.
-This leads to a mismatch: gradients intended for steps of size $\widebar{dt}$ are applied to states computed with $dt$, effectively disconnecting the computation graph and introducing significant gradient error.
+This leads to a mismatch: gradients intended for steps of size $\widebar{dt}$ are applied to states computed with $dt$, effectively disconnecting the computation graph and introducing significant gradient errors.
 In practice, this behaves like a hybrid between checkpointing and \textbf{BPDA}~\cite{obfuscated}, where gradients are approximated around fixed anchor points without correctly tracking the reverse dynamics.

-As we show in~\S\ref{subsec:exp_mv}, this flawed implementation leads to significant attack performance degradation compared to the full gradients.
-It illustrates the fragility of gradient computation in diffusion defenses and further motivates the need for our reliable \sysname{} module.
+As we show in~\S\ref{subsec:exp_mv}, this implementation leads to significant attack performance degradation compared to the full gradients.
+It illustrates the fragility of gradient computation in diffusion attacks and further motivates the need for our reliable \sysname{} module.